LinkedSoftwareDependencies/Article-Reproducability/content/abstract.md

 Because different algorithms, or implementations thereof, need to be easily swappable in a transparent manner, a Dependency Injection (DI) design benefits experimental software.
 Various wiring of independent components can be created, tested, and compared---even through means of static program analysis.
-Within Semantic Web,
+Within the Semantic Web,
-the opportunity exists to move beyond the local scope of existing DI frameworks and facilitate exact replication on the Web with addressable, dereferencable, unambiguous software configurations.
+the opportunity exists to move beyond the local scope of existing DI frameworks and facilitate exact replication on the Web with addressable, dereferencable, and unambiguous software configurations.
 <!-- Task         -->
 Therefore,
 we introduce Components.js, a Semantic Dependency Injection framework for JavaScript,